alex9311/Web-Data-Management/report.md

 ##Web Data Management Assignment 1 Writeup
-Alex Simes - 4415299

-Peter van Buul -
+Alex Simes  and Peter van Buul

 ###Introduction
 We chose to do the exercises from Chapter 5 of the textbook.
 This chapter included two sets of questions to practice xQuery and xPath queries.
 Our solutions to these questions can be found in this repo [here](xpath_xquery_questions/queries.md).